TimothyOwen/ForceTrainingLtd/README.md

 ![ForceTraining.png](docs/ForceTraining.png)

 Fictional scenario of a Salesforce Training Partner requiring an invoice system for their sub-contractors.
-The Salesforce org will track the courses that they have scheduled, the trainers who will deliver them and the invoicing & expenses for each of their sub-contracting instructors.
+The Salesforce org will track the courses that they have scheduled, the trainers who will deliver them and the invoicing & expenses for each of their sub-contracting trainers.

 **Unit Testing Coverage: 95%**